bryfry/swas/README.md

 ##Challenge Overview

+Below are a copy of the challange details from TopCoder's Go Learning Challenge - Simple Web-API Server.
+See [contest page](http://www.topcoder.com/challenge-details/30046011/?type=develop) for more info.

 Welcome to the simple web API server challenge !

 This is the first challenge of our second stage ‘Develop Backend Services with Golang’.
 The Goal of this challenge is to develop a simple web API server with Golang.
 The server provides an API to authenticate users.